-The Company prohibits anyone from adversely treating any person for reporting concerns about a potential violation of this policy, for assisting anyone in making a report, or for cooperating in an investigation.
+The Company prohibits anyone from adversely treating any person for reporting concerns in good faith about a potential violation of this Code, for assisting anyone in making a report, or for cooperating in an investigation.
 Anyone who experiences or witnesses any behavior they believe to be retaliatory should immediately report it.